 Top 3 Things That Help to Get Rid of Plantar Fasciitis:

 1) First I would try stretching your calves.
 I would do this by hanging your ankles off of a step three times in a row for around 30 seconds with around 10 seconds in between stretches.

 2) If you have suddenly increased your activity level even if only just a little bit you may have ramped things up too fast.
 Try cross-training to see if you can decrease the stress on the plantar fascia while building up the strength of your muscles in your feet and legs.

 3) The Absolute Best and fastest thing you can do to get rid of your plantar fasciitis pain is get help with an experienced professional physical therapist.
 We can analyse the precise cause of what is causing your pain and come up with a plan to fix it.
 Using our hands we can give your muscles some some quick relief and improve how your joints move so your pain is greatly reduced while you work on stretches, mobility work, specific strengthening exercises, and strategies to reduce the pressure on the feet.

 Hopefully this information has helped.

 Without knowing precisely what is wrong and causing your pain it can be very difficult if not impossible to fix this by yourself, but once the cause is identified it is as simple as putting in the work to get rid of the pain so you can get back to being active again and doing what you need and love to do.

 If you want to get active again or even just be able to walk first thing in the morning without pain or slowly hobbling around the house then please consider downloading this Free Report.
+Note: this is for people who are serious about getting rid of their foot frustrations and want to develop a relationship with someone who can help them.
 Click the button below to start getting relief today.